flomaxker/safehavendutch/README.md

 This is a custom-built Content Management System (CMS) for "Safe Haven Dutch," a coaching service for expats and internationals in the Netherlands.
 It is built with a modern tech stack and features a user-friendly front-end and a powerful admin panel.

 For detailed project status, development roadmap, and design guidelines, please refer to `STATUS.md`.
+For detailed project documentation, see the [`/docs`](./docs) folder.

 ---